ceesem/cookiecutter_templates/uv-task/{{cookiecutter.directory_name}}/README.md

 Note that resources like memory and CPU can specify both a "request" and a "limit" value.
 Generally speaking, the request values the minimum resources needed to put a pod with a task on a node, while the limit value sets a maximum value.
 If the pod exceeds a resource limit, it will be terminated and a new one created.

+#### Redeploying workers

+You might need to redeploy workers to the cluster after adjusting the resource allocations or number of tasks.
+Run `poe make_scripts` and `poe apply_task` again to update the cluster with the new configuration.

 ### 4. Tearing down your cluster